 2. Coastal Development Permit.
 All accessory dwelling units shall conform to Chapter 18.20, as provided below.

 a.
-A wholly within existing development accessory dwelling unit, as defined in Section 18.33.030, that does not involve the removal or replacement of major structural components (e.g., roofs, exterior walls, foundations) and that does not change the size of the structure or intensity of use, does not constitute “development” as defined in Public Resources Code Section 30106 and Section 18.20.020(C) and does not require a coastal development permit.
-A wholly within existing development accessory dwelling unit changes the intensity of use if it primarily involves the creation of new habitable space.
+An accessory dwelling unit that is wholly within an existing single-family dwelling, that does not involve the removal or replacement of major structural components (e.g., roofs, exterior walls, foundations), and that does not change the size of the structure or intensity of use, does not constitute “development” as defined in Public Resources Code Section 30106 and Section 18.20.020(C) and does not require a coastal development permit.
+Such an accessory dwelling unit changes the intensity of use if it primarily involves the creation of new habitable space.

 b.
 An accessory dwelling unit that is contained within or attached to an existing single-family dwelling unit or accessory structure and that does not change the intensity of use or expand the floor area, height, or bulk of the existing unit or structure by more than ten percent is exempt from the requirement to secure approval of a coastal development permit pursuant to Public Resources Code Section 30610(a) or, for existing guest houses, Section 30610(b).
 An accessory dwelling unit changes the intensity of use if it primarily involves the creation of new habitable space.
 This exemption shall not be granted if one or more of the criteria in Subchapter 7, Title 14, Section 13250(b) or, for existing guest houses, Section 13253(b) of the California Code of Regulations, as may be amended from time to time, are met.
-If any criteria are met, the applicant shall obtain a coastal development permit pursuant to Chapter 18.20 rather than an administrative coastal development permit pursuant to this section.
+If any criteria are met, the applicant shall obtain a coastal development permit pursuant to Chapter 18.20 rather than an administrative coastal development permit pursuant to Section 18.33.020 (A)(2)(c).

 c.
 Any other accessory dwelling unit shall obtain an administrative coastal development permit, as defined in Public Resources Code Section 30624.
 Such an administrative coastal development permit shall be processed as a “local coastal development permit” per Chapter 18.20 except: